SonyCSLParis/web-services/README.md

 The goal of this package is to interface Babel with different web services APIs.
 The different APIs can be queried using some specific functions which send a request to the APIs specified and encode the results into a Lisp list.

-### Getting your own API Keys

-The different APIs can be queried using some specific helper functions which send a request to the APIs specified and encode the results into a Lisp list.

-Please note, to use some functionalities of this package, you would need to have some API keys.
-This would be necessary to request data from the Words API, the Merriam-Webster Dictionary API, the MealDB API, the Mediastack API, and the Google Knowledge Graph APIs.
-For these APIs, you will have to specify your personal "API key" to send the request.

-For information about they can be obtained, please see :

-       * For the Words API: https://www.wordsapi.com for the Words Dictionary API.

-       * For the Merriam-Webster Dictionary: https://dictionaryapi.com/register/index

-       * For the Mediastack API: https://mediastack.com/quickstart for the Mediastack API.
-For using all the functionalities of this API, the free basic plan is not enough.
-Please make sure you are using the Standard Plan or higher.

-       * For the MealDB API:  https://www.themealdb.com/api.php for the MealDB API.

-       * For the Google Knowledge Graph API: https://developers.google.com/knowledge-graph/how-tos/authorizing

-Once you obtained them, you need to copy-paste them in the api_keys.lisp file that you can find in the main directory and save your edits.

 ### Getting Started

 To use the package, you would need to :